Trucks delivering imported cargo inland across Canada

 A complete guide to the China-to-Canada import process: supplier sourcing, freight modes, customs clearance, duties, and inland logistics.

-Importing from China to Canada involves five steps: sourcing a supplier, agreeing on Incoterms, booking freight (ocean FCL/LCL or air), clearing customs at CBSA, and arranging inland delivery.
-Eztrans Logistics manages steps 3–5 as an integrated freight forwarding service.
+Importing from China to Canada involves seven stages: vetting and sourcing a supplier, agreeing on Incoterms, setting up a CRA import/export account, classifying goods with an HS tariff code, booking freight (ocean FCL/LCL or air), clearing customs at CBSA, and arranging final inland delivery.
+Eztrans Logistics manages freight booking, customs clearance, and inland delivery as an integrated freight forwarding service.

 Import Process